Sgar80/plg_system_filtermagic/README.md

 ## FilterMagic v1.1.0 – Joomla 6 Compatibility Port & Bug Fix Release

 Port of the FilterMagic system plugin (original by Nicholas K. Dionysopoulos) to Joomla 6 (PHP 8.1+).
-All deprecated/removed API calls fixed, type safety improved throughout the codebase, and several bugs from the original corrected.
+All deprecated/removed API calls fixed, type safety improved throughout the codebase, and small bugs from the original corrected.

 ## 🔧 Joomla 6 Compatibility [compat]